Mrs. Reynolds

 - Written Assessment

-Writing: Journal Writing & Informational Writing: Insect Project
+Writing: Journal Writing & How-To Writing

 - Review Paragraph Conventions and Writing